Mathematics (MATH)

 MATH1876 CALCULUS 2A

-This course builds on a basic knowledge of accumulation and the relationship of Riemann sums to definite integrals.
-Building on that foundation, the course covers methods of integration including substitution, integration by parts, integration by partial fractions, and the use of tools such as tables or integral calculators.
-The course also considers geometric applications of integrals of a single variable and the application of integration to solving real world problems.
-This is a seven week course.
-Prerequisite: MATH1777 or MATH1750 (2 credits) fall, spring
+This course covers the fundamental theorem of calculus along with methods of integration, including substitution, integration by parts, and integration with partial fraction decomposition.
+This course also discusses geometric applications of integrals in a single variable and the application of integration to solving real-world problems.
+This is a seven-week course.
+Prerequisite: MATH1777 or MATH1750 (2 credits) fall, spring, summer

 MATH1877 CALCULUS 2B